rclone/rclone/docs/content/filtering.md

     \\.jpg       - matches "\.jpg"
     \[one\].jpg  - matches "[one].jpg"

+Note also that rclone filter globs can only be used in one of the filter command line flags, not in the specification of the remote, so `rclone copy "remote:dir*.jpg" /path/to/dir` won't work - what is required is `rclone --include "*.jpg" copy remote:dir /path/to/dir`

 ### Directories ###

 Rclone keeps track of directories that could match any file patterns.